HadrienG/tutorials/file_formats.md

 ### The fastq format

-The fastq format is also a text based format to represent nucleotide sequences, but also contains the coresponding quality of each nucleotide.
+The fastq format is also a text based format to represent nucleotide sequences, but also contains the corresponding quality of each nucleotide.
 It is the standard for storing the output of high-throughput sequencing instruments such as the Illumina machines.

 A fastq file uses four lines per sequence: